kenzaElmakhchouni/rag-course-chatbot/README.md

 ## 📓 Notebook

-The full implementation is available here:
+The full implementation is available in the following notebook:
 ![RAG Notebook](RAG_material_courses.ipynb)

 ---

 ## Key Characteristics

-- Open-source LLM (no GPT used)
+- Fully open-source pipeline (no proprietary LLMs used)
-- Retrieval-guided generation
+- Retrieval-guided answer generation
-- Hallucination prevention
+- Explicit hallucination prevention strategy
-- Academic / course-oriented use case
+- Academic and course-oriented question answering

 ---

-##  Academic Context
+## Notes

-This project was developed as part of a university assignment on Retrieval-Augmented Generation (RAG).
+This project was developed for **educational and academic purposes**, focusing on reliable knowledge-grounded generation for university-level content.